sebastiansulinski/laravel-forge-sdk/README.md

 # Laravel Forge API V2 SDK

-A modern Laravel package for interacting with the Laravel Forge API V2.
+An unofficial, type-safe Laravel package for interacting with the Laravel Forge API V2.

-> **Note:** This package is a work in progress.
-Additional actions and features will be added over time as the Forge documentation gets updated and the SDK evolves to provide more comprehensive coverage of the Forge API.
+> **Note:** This is an **unofficial SDK**.
+Laravel Forge's official SDK currently only supports API v1.
+This package is a work in progress and additional actions will be added over time as the Forge API v2 documentation gets updated.

 ## Requirements